 One of the earliest records of this name appears in 1214 in the Curia Regis Rolls, records of the royal council.
 The name is John del Hale, who resided in Hertfordshire, England.
 This record is from the time when surnames were only just beginning to be used, and the name likely refers to John who lived in the village of Hale or near the valley or estuary.

 Common Variations of the Hale Name

 "Hale" is the most common modern-day spelling of this surname, but it's not the only one you'll see in records.
 If you're searching for Hale ancestors, be sure to expand your research to include these common variations:

 Hales in the New World

 Hales were in the New World as early as the Mayflower although the first pilgrims in this family travelled to Virginia instead of Massachusets.
 According to Virgina Immigrants and Adventurers, 1607-1635 by Martha W. McCartney, there were several very early Hale settlers in Virginia.
-Likely the earliest was a 13-year-old boy named George Hale, who was employed as a drummer and servant by the Virginia Company.
+Likely the earliest was George Hale, who was employed as a drummer and servant by the Virginia Company.
 He travelled on the ship Supply in the year 1620 and was still residing in Virginia several years later.